-To the well-known form of declaring a constructor (the first line of the declaration above), we can add a colon, followed by the keyword this, followed by parentheses.
-If the constructor we want to call has parameters, in the brackets we need to add a list of parameters parameters_list_2 to be supplied.
+To the familiar declaration of a constructor (the first line of the declaration above), we add a colon followed by the keyword this with parentheses.
+For the constructor with parameters, a list of parameters (parameters_list_2) is to be supplied between brackets.

-Here is how the code from the section about constructor overloading would look like, in which instead of repeating the initialization of each of the fields, we will call the constructors declared in the same class:
+Here is how the code from the section about constructor overloading would look like, when we call the constructors declared in the same class without re-initializing each field: